Education in Victoria: History

 There was a clause in the Victorian Constitution of 1855, which provided for state funding for religion.
 Richard Heales, a short-lived Premier of Victoria, was an opponent of the clause, and favoured a unified secular education system.
 Both Anglicans and Catholics, on the other hand, favoured state-funded religious schools.
 In 1862 Heales (no longer the Premier) introduced a bill in Parliament to create a single Board of Education to rationalise the colony's school system, which was passed with broad support.

 Until 1872 state-funded religious schools were governed and administered separately from their secular counterparts.
 The Denominational School Board provided for religious schools while the National School Board, later the Board of Education, provided government sponsored secular education.
 In 1872, following growing dissatisfaction with State funding of religious schools and the burgeoning cost of funding and administering a dual school system, the government introduced free, compulsory and secular education, establishing the first Education Department.
-The Department became the employer of school teachers, and was led by Victoria's first Minister of Public Instruction.
+The department became the employer of school teachers, and was led by Victoria's first Minister of Public Instruction.
 State funding of religious schools ended in 1874.

 From 1979 to 1982 the Hamer Liberal government initiated and implemented the most significant and far-reaching reorganisation of the Victorian Education Department in the 20th century.
 Alan Hunt, as Minister of Education (1979–1982), and Norman Lacy, as Assistant Minister of Education (1979–1980) and Minister for Educational Services (1980–1982), were jointly responsible for the reform policy development process and the early stages of its implementation.
-Together they made a formidable team in the pursuit of their mission to reform the administration of the centralised and inefficient Department.
+Together they made a formidable team in the pursuit of their mission to reform the administration of the centralised and inefficient department.
 Hunt appointed Lacy Chairman of the Ministerial Consultative Committee that steered the project in its early phase and the Implementation Steering Committee later.
 Lacy's managerial and educational philosophy were a significant influence on the process and the outcome.
-He pulled together an impressive group of people from academia and business to assist him as well as PA Management Consultants.
+He pulled together a group of people from academia and business to assist him as well as PA Management Consultants.
 The Government legislated – at the end of 1981 – to scrap the teaching divisions (Primary, Secondary and Technical) and to remove the statutory bodies (The Committee of Classifiers and the Teachers' Tribunal).
 Hunt and Lacy sought and obtained the support of the Labor opposition and the National Party.
 When the Cain Labor government won office in the April 1982 election the new Minister of Education, Robert Fordham (1982–1985), instituted a policy review by a Ministerial Review Committee headed by Dr. Ken McKinnon.
-The Committee, made up mostly of teacher union and parent organisation representatives, recommended modifications which Fordham went on to incorporate as he completed the restructuring of the Department, generally as recommended by the White Paper.
+The committee, made up mostly of teacher union and parent organisation representatives, recommended modifications which Fordham went on to incorporate as he completed the restructuring of the department, generally as recommended by the White Paper.
 Fordham had supported the general thrust of the reform process while in opposition and followed through with the project when in government.